ZakheleNdlovu/Cuttrncy-converter/readme.txt

 this is a currency converter.
-it was createdwith html, css and javascript. it converts rand to dollar and rand to pound.
+it was created with html, css and javascript. it makes conversations from either rand to dollar, rand to pound,or dollar to pound